Shameel123/Understanding-Holy-Quran/Notes/23. Surah Al-Mu'minun/Ruku 01/README.md

 ## Ayat 20

-- `And We also produced the tree which springs forth from Mount Sinai,1 containing oil and sauce for those that eat.`
+- `And We also produced the tree which springs forth from Mount Sinai, containing oil and sauce for those that eat.`

 - Tahfim-ul-Quran: